aenemenate/tw-text-edit/README.md

 through the keyboard.

-Niceties: custom & preincluded theme files, integration with windows file explorer, runs batch files, mouse support.
+Niceties: custom & preincluded theme files, integration with windows file explorer, runs batch files, mouse support, keyword highlighting, code bracket folding.

   Eventually I would like this to function as a complete development environment for Windows and Linux, simply so I can use it myself.
 In order to achieve this